 In 1928 writer and belles lettres editor George Jean Nathan reviewed notable beers in Germany using the conceit of a theatre review.
 “Mathäserbrau” was one of the brews.
 I wasn’t previously aware of it, and a brief check disclosed the long history of the beerhall that birthed it.

 Europe After 8:15, a 1914 travelogue by H.L.
 Mencken, George Jean Nathan, and Willard Wright, devotes multiple pages to the place.
 Indeed Mathaser’s forms the centrepiece of a florid Munich “beeriad”.
 The book surely gives the definitive picture of the Munich beer hall on the eve of World War I.

 As the trio reported it, Mathaser’s was the resort mostly of Munich’s working and trades classes.
 It offered sturdy food and beer of good colour – variously “red” and “dark”, in unpretentious surroundings.

-The beer, served in earthenware, was contrasted favourably with the paler beer served at Hofbrauhaus and Augustiner, probably the best known (or reputed) of the Munich beer shrines.
-Mencken et al. give them their due, too, and others, but seemed to approve Mathaser’s the most.
+The beer was served in earthenware and held superior to the paler beer of Hofbrauhaus and Augustiner, probably the best known (or reputed) of the Munich beer shrines.
+Mencken et al. give them their due, and others, but seemed to approve Mathaser’s the most.

 Note re images: the first image above was sourced from an historical German post card website, here.
 The second image was sourced from this beer coaster website.
 All intellectual property therein or thereto belongs solely to their lawful owner or authorized users.
 Images believed available for educational and historical purposes.
 All feedback welcomed.